MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 ![shows a screen for installing the web components database.](media/install-web-database.png "Database")

-If the user installing the [!INCLUDE[prodshort](../includes/prodshort.md)] web components has sufficient privileges, you can use Windows Trusted Authentication.
+If the user installing the Dynamics GP web components has sufficient privileges, you can use Windows Trusted Authentication.
 Otherwise, you should use SQL Authentication and supply a SQL Login ID and Password for a SQL user account with sufficient privileges.

 Click **Next** to continue.

-7. Supply the name of the Windows security group that specifies which users can access the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+7. Supply the name of the Windows security group that specifies which users can access the Dynamics GP web client.
 For machine groups, the name must be prefixed by the machine name.
 For domain groups, the name must be prefixed by the domain name.

 ![shows a screen for the windows grous that users must be members of.](media/install-web-windowsusers.png "Windows user groups")

 Click **Next** to continue.

 8. Indicate whether you are using a multitenant configuration.
-If you are installing the web client for a stand-alone instance of [!INCLUDE[prodshort](../includes/prodshort.md)], simply click Next.
+If you are installing the web client for a stand-alone instance of Dynamics GP, simply click Next.

-If you are installing the [!INCLUDE[prodshort](../includes/prodshort.md)] web client for a multitenant configuration, choose Deploy for multiple tenants.
+If you are installing the Dynamics GP web client for a multitenant configuration, choose Deploy for multiple tenants.
 Supply the URLs for the Tenant Discovery Service and the Tenant Management Service.
 Click Next.

-Refer to the Tenant Installation and Administration Guide for complete details about deploying [!INCLUDE[prodshort](../includes/prodshort.md)] web components in a multitenant configuration.
+Refer to the Tenant Installation and Administration Guide for complete details about deploying Dynamics GP web components in a multitenant configuration.

 9. Configure the Session Service.